Seahawks trade Frank Clark to Kansas City Chiefs for package including 2019 first-round draft pick

 That makes Clark the third-highest paid defensive player in the NFL behind only the Bears’ Khalil Mack and the Rams’ Aaron Donald.

-Seattle general manager John Schneider confirmed on Monday that the team was weighing trade offers for Clark.
+Seattle general manager John Schneider had confirmed on Monday that the team was weighing trade offers for Clark.

 “This time (of year), and the trade deadline, there’s some speculation about a lot of players,’’ Schneider said.
 “We’re involved in a lot of deals.
 We take a lot of pride in that.
 We wouldn’t be doing our jobs if we weren’t listening to everybody.
 I get it, people need to speculate this time of year. … We take a lot of pride in having relationships through the league and understanding what’s going on as much as we possibly can.”